SetProtocol/STIPS/STIPS/STIP-009.md

 ![Proposed Architecture Changes](../assets/stip-009/image1.png "")

-**ManagerFactory**: Factory smart contract which provides asset managers the ability to `create` new Set Tokens with a BaseManagerV3 manager, `migrate` existing Set Tokens to a BaseManagerV3 manager, and `initialize` modules and enable extensions.
+**ManagerFactory**: Factory smart contract which provides asset managers (`deployer`) the ability to `create` new Set Tokens with a BaseManagerV3 manager, `migrate` existing Set Tokens to a BaseManagerV3 manager, and `initialize` modules and enable extensions.

 **BaseManagerV3**: Manager smart contract which provides asset managers three permissioned roles (`owner`, `methodologist`, `operator`) and asset whitelist functionality.
 The `owner` grants permissions to `operator`(s) to interact with extensions.
 The `owner` can restrict the `operator`(s) permissions with an asset whitelist.